AlexandrSokolov/spring_boot_projects/sb_db/sb_jpa_liquibase/README.Jpa.Liquibase.md

 So using `persistence.xml` makes the entire configuration more complicated.

 **The same properties might have different names in those files**

+**Note #1:**
+We include into the project configuration only database properties, that affect optimisations

+* change default transaction type (if needed)
+* the mode of your 2nd level cache
+* provider-specific configuration parameters (if needed)

 **Note #2:**